PlayNoise/PlayNoise.js/README.md

 # PlayNoise.js
-Creating music with the browser.

-Here’s the updated **README** file tailored for **browser-based use**:

----

-# PlayNoise.js

-PlayNoise.js is a lightweight JavaScript library that enables music creation directly in the browser using YAML-based scores.
+PlayNoise.js is a lightweight JavaScript library that enables music creation directly in the browser using Recorded Voices and YAML-based scores.
 It allows users to generate stereo audio and export it as WAV files, making it an excellent tool for web-based music and audio projects.

 ---

 ## Features

+- **Voice-to-Instrument Conversion**: Convert recorded voice audio into musical instrument tones for unique and creative sound generation.
 - **YAML-Based Scores**: Write music effortlessly with simple YAML syntax.
 - **Browser-Compatible**: Fully functional in modern web browsers.
 - **Stereo Audio**: Supports stereo audio generation.
 - **WAV File Export**: Export audio as downloadable WAV files.
-- **Customizable Sound Properties**: Control tempo, frequency, amplitude, and other audio parameters.
+- **Customizable Sound Properties**: Control tempo, frequency, amplitude, and more.

 ---